 My goal is to support postdocs (intellectually, logistically, materially, and in their career development) as they pursue the scientific questions that they are most excited about and continue to develop independent research programs.
 If you’re interested in working with my group as a postdoc, please get in touch with a brief description of your research to-date, a brief description of your future research interests (specifically why you would like to pursue them in my lab), and a CV.
 If our interests seem like a good match, we can meet to discuss funding opportunities.
 I am not currently hiring postdocs from my grant funds, however there are a number of fellowships that can support postdocs at U of T; some are listed below.

-• EEB Postdoctoral Fellowship: This is a departmental position, with the potential to collaborate across labs and an emphasis on facilitating interactions within the department (the 2023 call will likely go out soon).
+• EEB Postdoctoral Fellowship: This is a departmental position, with the potential to collaborate across labs and an emphasis on facilitating interactions within the department.
+Calls for applications happen in fall/winter most years.

 • Banting Postdoctoral fellowships: This national competition is open to both domestic and international applicants.